 Add all ingredients into your cocktail shaker and shake with plenty of ice cubes.
 Then strain in your glass over crushed ice.
 Now garnish with the nuts and serve with a reusable straw.

-2. Negroni Sour
+3. Negroni Sour

-The Negroni Sour from @supreme_chef is a little less bitter than a regular Negroni, making it super easy to drink and a crowd-pleaser.
+The Negroni Sour from @supreme_chef is a little less bitter than a regular Negroni, making it super approachable and easy to drink.
 The chamomile aroma from the Gin also adds a nice twist.

-1.5oz (45ml) chamomile-infused Gin
+1.5 oz chamomile-infused Gin

-1.5oz (45ml) Sweet White Vermouth
+1.5 oz Sweet White Vermouth

-1oz (30ml) freshly squeezed lemon juice
+1 oz freshly squeezed lemon juice

-0.5oz (15ml) orange-infused syrup
+0.5 oz orange-infused syrup